Island Life

 Expert travel tip 101: do not leave Jamaica without taking at least 1,000 photos!
 Okay, well maybe not that many… but it is a good idea to take lots of photos to set your memories in stone.
 This way you’re able to reflect later on your amazing Jamaica vacation, and share the most memorable moments with friends and family.
 While embarking on amazing tours, photos might be the last thing on your mind, but be sure to pause for a couple photos at each location.

-Jamaica is one of the most incredible places in the world to vacation and planning properly will ensure that you’re able to take advantage of all the awesome things the island has to offer when you get there.
+Jamaica is one of the most incredible places in the world to vacation.
+Planning properly will help ensure that you’re able to take advantage of all the island has to offer when you get there.
 Not sure what to pack for Jamaica?
-If you’ve already booked your trip and are not sure what to pack, read our ‘What to Pack for a Vacation in Jamaica’ post which will help ensure you have everything you need ahead of your amazing Jamaica getaway!
+Read our ‘What to Pack for a Vacation in Jamaica’ post to get ready for your exceptional island escape!

 Expert tip: Bring copies of your passport and booking confirmation with you to the airport in case electronics fail.